|

 with them at the house on Los Feliz Blvd. in Hollywood.

-springer spaniel who had incongruously been christened
+and her brother "Cullum" Moore, two West Highland terriers, and a sad-eyed springer spaniel who had incongruously been christened

-'Happy."
+"Happy."
 But these three soon grew to seven!
 One day Ouida

 came home with a red cocker in her coat pocket, a baby of a few

-weeks old--'Leo'-- and that made it four.
+weeks old—"Leo"— and that made it four.
 Then a friend asked us

-to take care of a magnificent big black poodle called 'Toni,' and
+to take care of a magnificent big black poodle called "Toni," and

 afternoon Ouida heard a dog whimpering on our front doorstep.